 I have done this myself before, and I must admit, the pleasure that you get when you finally see your PC up and running is priceless.
 Some even enjoy buying the parts and building it more than the actual playing games on it.

-But if I am going to look at it objectively, the main advantages of building your gaming PC is that it is usually cheaper and you can choose whichever parts you would like to install.
+But if I am going to look at it objectively, the main advantage of building your gaming PC is that it is usually cheaper and you can choose whichever parts you would like to install.

 On the other hand, the disadvantage of building your gaming PC is that too many things could go wrong.